 A fee of $1000 (non-refundable) for application for Transfer of Registration.

 A fee of $200 (non-refundable) for each application for Extension of Time under section 359(7), Part XA of the Companies Act.
+The payment details and instructions are indicated in the PDF application forms.

 It may take up to 2 months from the date of submission of all required documentation, to process the transfer of registration application.
 This includes the time required for referral to another government agency for approval or review.
 For example, if the intention of the company is to carry out activities involving the setting up of a private school, the application will be referred to the Ministry of Education.